Xela3026/yabbr-docs/docs/channels/email.md

 Then, to add the new email alias to your workspace, click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">Create</Tag>.

 :::note NOte
-You can immediately use any email aliases created under a <BrandName/>-registered domain.
+You can immediately use any email aliases created under a <BrandName type="name"/>-registered domain.
 :::

 ### Management